-Composition On 30 August 2017, the Compensation Committee comprises: Chairwoman: Ms Nicole Bouton (Independent Director) Members: Mr Ian Gallienne (Independent Director) Mr Pierre Pringuet (Director) Ms Kory Sorenson (Independent Director) (1) Mr Manousos Charkoftakis (Director representing employees) Three out of the four Directors who are members of the Compensation Committee (excluding the Director representing the employees (2)) are Independent Directors (75%), it being noted that the AFEP-MEDEF Code recommends an independence rate of 50%.
+Mr Ian Gallienne (Independent Director)

+Mr Pierre Pringuet (Director)

+Ms Kory Sorenson (Independent Director) (1)

+Mr Manousos Charkoftakis (Director representing employees)

+Three out of the four Directors who are members of the Compensation Committee (excluding the Director representing the employees (2)) are Independent Directors (75%), it being noted that the AFEP-MEDEF Code recommends an independence rate of 50%.

 In 2016/17, the Compensation Committee met four times, with an attendance rate of 100%.

-Main roles The roles of this Committee, as confirmed by the Board of Directors on 12 February 2014, are the following: reviewing and proposing to the Board of Directors the compensation to be paid to the Executive Directors, provisions relating to their retirement schemes and any other benefits granted to them; proposing rules to this effect and reviewing these on an annual basis to determine the variable portion of th compensation of the Executive Directors and ensure that the criteria applied are in line with the Company's shor term, medium-term and long-term strategic orientations; recommending to the Board of Directors the total amount of Directors' fees to be submitted for approval to the Shareholders' Meeting, as well as how they should be distributed: - for duties performed as Board members, - for duties carried out on Committees of the Board of Directors; being informed of the compensation policy of the Senior Non-Executive Managers of the Group companies; ensuring that the compensation policy for Senior Non-Executive Managers is consistent with the policy for Executive Directors; proposing the general policy for allocation of stock options and performance-based shares, in particular the terms applicable to the Company's Executive Directors; approving the information provided to the shareholders in the annual report on the compensation of the Executive Directors (in particular, the compensation policy and the elements of compensation submitted to the shareholders' advisory vote under the "Say on Pay" initiative) and the policy for the allocation of stock options and performance- based shares as well as, more generally, the other work of the Compensation Committee.
-Main activities in 2016/17 Further details of the work of the Compensation Committee are provided in the "Corporate officers' compensation" subsection in Section 4 "Management report" of this Registration Document.
-During the 2016/17 financial year, the members of the Compensation Committee considered the regulatory developments and the best practices, notably in terms of good governance and transparency regarding the elements of the Executive Directors' compensation, and suggested proposals to the Board for the subsequent practical application of certain measures by Pernod Ricard.
+The roles of this Committee, as confirmed by the Board of Directors on 12 February 2014, are the following:

+- reviewing and proposing to the Board of Directors the compensation to be paid to the Executive Directors, provisions relating to their retirement schemes and any other benefits granted to them; - proposing rules to this effect and reviewing these on an annual basis to determine the variable portion of the compensation of the Executive Directors and ensure that the criteria applied are in line with the Company's shortterm, medium-term and long-term strategic orientations; - recommending to the Board of Directors the total amount of Directors' fees to be submitted for approval to the Shareholders' Meeting, as well as how they should be distributed: - for duties performed as Board members, - for duties carried out on Committees of the Board of Directors; - being informed of the compensation policy of the Senior Non-Executive Managers of the Group companies; - ensuring that the compensation policy for Senior Non-Executive Managers is consistent with the policy for Executive Directors; - proposing the general policy for allocation of stock options and performance-based shares, in particular the terms applicable to the Company's Executive Directors; - approving the information provided to the shareholders in the annual report on the compensation of the Executive Directors (in particular, the compensation policy and the elements of compensation submitted to the shareholders' advisory vote under the "Say on Pay" initiative) and the policy for the allocation of stock options and performancebased shares as well as, more generally, the other work of the Compensation Committee.

+- Further details of the work of the Compensation Committee are provided in the "Corporate officers' compensation" subsection in Section 4 "Management report" of this Registration Document. - During the 2016/17 financial year, the members of the Compensation Committee considered the regulatory developments and the best practices, notably in terms of good governance and transparency regarding the elements of the Executive Directors' compensation, and suggested proposals to the Board for the subsequent practical application of certain measures by Pernod Ricard.
 They have also studied the defined-benefit supplementary pension scheme of Mr Alexandre Ricard and recommended the implementation of an alternative pension plan.
 They have also formalised all the items of the compensation policy of the Chairman & CEO in a report, which will be submitted to the Shareholders' Meeting for approval in accordance with the "Sapin 2" Law.
-Outlook for 2017/18 In 2017/18, the Committee will continue with the tasks it is carrying out for the Board of Directors, notably the analysis of the compensation policy for the Executive Directors with respect to the AFEP-MEDEF Code recommendations and the "Sapin 2" Law, as well as preparing the elements of compensation due or granted in respect of the 2016/17 financial year to the Executive Director and to be submitted to the shareholders' advisory vote at the Shareholders' Meeting of 9 November 2017 ("Say on Pay").